“There is only one true battle. The battle between good and evil.”

 Rules

-3. Player pieces can move forward, backward and sideways.
+3. Character pieces can move forward, backward and sideways.

-4. Player pieces may never move or shoot an arrow diagonally or occupy the same square more than once during a single turn.
+4. Character pieces may never move or shoot an arrow diagonally or occupy the same square more than once during a single turn.

 7. One gate may not move another gate unless they are on the same post.

-8. At no time may two player pieces occupy the same space other than to kill an opponent.
+8. At no time may two character pieces occupy the same space other than to kill an opponent.

 Game Play

-Both players roll the dice to see who goes first.
+Players roll the dice to see who goes first.
 The person with the highest number deals three cards to each player and goes first.
 A player’s turn consists of two phases.
+The card phase and the dice phase.
 First the card phase.
 In this phase you draw a card then play a card and the action on the card is carried out.
-If you do not want to play a card you must discard a card.
+If you do not want to play a card, you must discard a card.
 The card phase has ended, and the dice phase begins.
-Roll the dice and move your player piece or pieces as described in the rules.
+Roll the dice and move your character piece or pieces as described in the rules.
 Once all moves are completed the player’s turn has ended and the next player takes their turn.

 Battle Cards